The physics of space and time II: A reassessment of Einstein's 1905 special relativity paper: #1

 Combining (9.35) with the last equation in (9.30) gives:

-Eqns(9.34) and (9.36) for the transformation of the transverse electric field and the magnetic field agree with the corresponding equations in ({\rm E}6.14) and ({\rm E}6.15).
-Although the tensor transformation law is not valid, it gives, fortuitously, the correct transformation laws for these fields.
+Eqs.~(9.34) and (9.36) for the transformation of the transverse electric field and the magnetic field agree with the corresponding equations in ({\rm E}6.14) and ({\rm E}6.15).
+Since the temporal derivatives, and the $y$- and $z$-component spatial derivatives, that appear in the defining equations (9.2) and (9.3) for these components, are independent, the chain rule (9.11) and hence the tensorial transformation equation (9.7) is respected in this case.
 Since the transformation coefficients of (9.34) and (9.36) depend only on the relative velocity of the frames S and S', and are independent of the velocity of the source charge, these equations are covariant.
-It is otherwise with the transformation law of the longitudinal electric field in the first of Eqns(9.30) which does not agree with Einstein's covariant transformation law in ({\rm E}6.13), $E_x' = E_x$.
+It is otherwise with the transformation law of the longitudinal electric field in the first of Eqs.~(9.30) which does not agree with Einstein's covariant transformation law in ({\rm E}6.13), $E_x' = E_x$.
 In this case the transformation coefficient does depend on the velocity of the source charge.
 There is therefore a preferred frame (the frame in which the source charge is at rest) in the problem.
 Because of this, relativistic covariance is broken.
 Fundamentally, the tacit assumption underlying Einstein's analysis, introduced into theoretical electromagnetism by Faraday and Maxwell, that electric and magnetic forces may be correctly described by {\it local classical fields} is not true of the actual force fields of a uniformly moving charge.
-This applies both to the pre-relativity fields of Eqns(9.19) and (9.20) and the RCED fields of (9.21) and (9.22).
+This applies both to the pre-relativity fields of Eqs.~(9.19) and (9.20) and the RCED fields of (9.21) and (9.22).
 The actual force fields are produced by the source charge and the motion of this charge affects, instantaneously, the force experienced by the test charge.
 Note that that this remains true for the `present time' Heaviside formulae (9.19) and (9.20) even though the corresponding interaction is retarded.
 All inertial frames are not equivalent, so that special relativistic invariance breaks down in the description of inter-charge forces.
 Another consequence of this breakdown of covariance is the frame dependence of some of the Maxwell equations~\cite{JHFSTF}.
-For example, the Amp\`{e}re law equation in the first of Eqns({\rm E}6.1):
+For example, the Amp\`{e}re law equation in the first of Eqs.~({\rm E}6.1):

 is replaced by the non-covariant equation